amcaleer271/amcaleer271/README.md

 # About Me

 I'm Adam, currently a senior at the University of Florida studying Mechanical Engineering.
-I'm interested in all things robotics, from safe autonomous systems to legged locomotion.
+I'm interested in all things robotics, from multi-robot collaboration to robust mechanical design.
 Outside my classwork, I've built some robots and small projects, check them out below!
 I'm passionate about integrating robots into our world, both by advancing their technical capabilities and by building public trust and understanding.

 # Projects